weiyutyy/hydro/readme.txt

-This is a respository based on WRF_Hydro 3.0 version for cooperations.
+This is a respository based on WRF_Hydro 3.0 version for community cooperations.